-Conceptual cross sections for new street include a) near the University Avenue intersection, b) the central portion of the street, and c) the boulevard section near Whitney Way.
+Conceptual cross sections for new street include a) the central portion of the street, b) the boulevard section near Whitney Way, and c) through the plaza near the University Avenue intersection.

 A. Typical cross section at interior of the district